 The Right Sportsbook

-First thing right off the bat is your sportsbook of choice.
+The first thing right off the bat is your sportsbook of choice.
 You cannot succeed at all if your sportsbook is junk.

-When looking for a high quality sportsbook, you will need to narrow down your list of options.
+When looking for a high-quality sportsbook, you will need to narrow down your list of options.
 To do this, you can run a quick search online to find the best ones.

 Then, make a list of the pros and cons for each such as their payouts, ease of use, navigating the site, and anything else that interests or bothers you.
 If possible, you should have at least two different sportsbooks to use since the odds and payouts will differ from each one.